alesk/learning/patterns.md

 but it was worth.
 I completed the course with 98% and recive the certificate with distinction.
 Than I took another course, and another, and another.

+I allso start using the pomodoro technique which requires one to split learning time to 25 minutes long higly focused segments interleaved by 5-10 minute long breaks to relax and switch the brains from focused to diffused mode.
+This is also very efficient technique to fight procrastination.

-Today, I am a happy camper at Coursera, Udacity and EdEx.
-What about you?
+Today, I am a happy camper at Coursera, Udacity and EdEx and I am enjoying traveling the senic road of life-long learning and broadening of my passions.
+Would you like to join?

 [1]: http://www.jamiebegin.com/high-iq-will-kill-startup/